 Dr. Levchenko said the number of patients he sees with back pain increases after every large snowfall.
 “People tend to think of shoveling snow as a nuisance when it is really an intense form of exercise.”

-When large snowfalls do occur, he recommends getting ahead of the accumulations by shoveling smaller amounts every few hours rather than waiting for inches of snow to pile up and freeze.
+When large snowfalls do occur, he recommends getting ahead of the accumulations by shovelling smaller amounts every few hours rather than waiting for inches of snow to pile up and freeze.

 As with any exercise, it’s important to warm up your muscles before you head outside.
-Once the shoving is underway, maintaining proper posture and body mechanics will minimize stress to the weaker back muscles.
+Once the shovelling is underway, maintaining proper posture and body mechanics will minimize the stress on the weaker back muscles.
 That means keeping a straight back while leaning forward and having a slight bend in the knees.

 It’s also important to use your core, hips and hamstrings to provide strength and stability rather than relying on your back and shoulder muscles to do the heavy lifting.
 Using ergonomically designed “push” shovels can also help ease lower back strain.
 If back pain develops during the activity, stop and rest for a while.

 If the pain continues, conservative treatment using anti-inflammatory medication and ice to the area usually reduces the discomfort.
 However, back pain that lasts more than a few days should be evaluated by a physician who specializes in spine conditions.